meadow-2667461_1280

 You don’t have to like everyone—Especially as a female, we’re socialized to, if not adore all people, at least pretend we do.
 Of course, politeness is a good thing, but there are those we meet that we just don’t get.
 Even worse, it can be a person that everyone else loves!
 While everyone is madly laughing at their joke or the story they’re telling about their cat, you want to shrivel and die.
 I’ve given myself permission to stay away from people who vex my soul, even if I don’t know why.
 They just do.
 And what do you know?
 I’m happier.

-You don’t need everyone to like you—Most of us can sense when we’re not on someone’s “favorite person” list.
+You don’t need everyone to like you—Most of us can intuit when we’re not on someone’s “favorite person” list.
 We’re all animals after all, and we’re programmed primally to sense a non-friendly being.
 In my old days, I’d bend over backwards to get this person to come around—be extra nice or funny or accommodating.
 I’d laugh at a cutting remark or left-handed compliment.
 Then it dawned on me, I don’t need them in my life.
 Now I shrug it off and let it go.
 Human beings are complicated and sometimes we’ll never know why we don’t make the A-list.
 Oh well.

 You don’t need to compare—This is a tough one.
 Especially as a writer, we’re constantly hearing about 35-year-olds on their 3rd best-selling novel.
 It happens.
 No matter how above it all we try and be, it’s hard not to look to the left and right.
 Some of the best musicians I know are local and will probably never play Madison Square Garden (even though I think they should).
 Most accept that, and each other’s journeys with grace and good cheer.
 I love that.
 As Teddy Roosevelt said, “Comparison is the thief of joy.”